cOpEtriNe/Katware/README.md

 Nothing Yet.

 NewUI
-- new UI
-- Added Graphics Enhancer
-- Added settings tab
+- Added FPS Counter
-- bug fixes

 you cant haha, but, there are new features with the developer builds though.

 ## Things to be added next update

-2.4 will have,

-* cool things (done)
+- really cool new things